render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

 ### outline which issue(s) and discussions are being addressed

-In most cases each PR should address one issue unless previously discussed with one of the maintainers.
+In most cases, each PR should address one issue unless previously discussed with one of the maintainers.

 ### Mention documentation and tests that were added or updated